jaaronkot/wordpress-theme-chirpy/README.md

 ## How to use

-Zip all file  and upload to WordPress.
+Download file from [release page](https://github.com/gezhaoyou/wordpress-theme-molly/releases)  and upload to WordPress.